This post may contain affiliate links. Please read our disclosure policy.

 • Easy to Scale: Want mashed potatoes for two?
 Just double the recipe.

-If you’re looking for more side dishes to round out your meal, try my buttery sautéed green beans, a small batch of tender cornbread, creamy broccoli casserole, or rich and velvety risotto.
-Each one is perfectly sized and full of flavor.
+If you’re looking for more easy side dishes for one to round out your meal, try my buttery sautéed green beans for one, tender small batch cornbread, creamy broccoli casserole for one, or rich and velvety single serving risotto.

 joanie's signature.